 Then again, it seems like a good time to add some perspective to what an amazing run this has been for the Tide:

-— The last time Alabama played a meaningless regular-season game, people were still using BlackBerry phones, calling a cab when they needed a ride, reading a newspaper to find out what was going on in the world, and shopping in places , which were known as shopping malls.
+– The last time Alabama played a meaningless regular season game, people were still using BlackBerry phones, calling a cab when they needed a ride, reading a newspaper to find out what was going on in the world, and shopping at places one that are known as shopping malls.

-— The last time Alabama played a meaningless regular season game, Ke$ha had the No. 1 song in the country with “We R Who We R” and “Megamind” was the most successful film.
+– The last time Alabama played a meaningless regular-season game, Ke$ha had the #1 song in the country with “We R Who We R” and “Megamind” was the highest-grossing movie.

 – The last time Alabama played a meaningless regular-season game, Donald Trump hosted “The Apprentice,” and most of us had never heard of Elon Musk.